marcelm/cutadapt/doc/recipes.rst

 Removing more than one adapter
 ------------------------------

+If you want to remove a 5' and 3' adapter at the same time, :ref:`use the support for linked adapters <linked-adapters>`.

-If you want to remove more than one adapter, let's say a 5' adapter and a 3' adapter, you have two options.
+If your situation is different, for example, when you have many 5' adapters but only one 3' adapter, then you have two options.

-First, you can specify both adapters and also ``--times=2`` (or the short version ``-n 2``).
+First, you can specify the adapters and also ``--times=2`` (or the short version ``-n 2``).
 For example::

-	cutadapt -g ^TTAAGGCC -a TACGGACT -n 2 -o output.fastq input.fastq
+	cutadapt -g ^TTAAGGCC -g ^AAGCTTA -a TACGGACT -n 2 -o output.fastq input.fastq

 This instructs cutadapt to run two rounds of adapter finding and removal.
 That means that, after the first round and only when an adapter was actually found, another round is performed.
-In both rounds, all given adapters (two in this case) are searched and removed.
+In both rounds, all given adapters are searched and removed.
 The problem is that it could happen that one adapter is found twice (so the 3' adapter, for example, could be removed twice).

 The second option is to not use the ``-n`` option, but to run cutadapt twice, first removing one adapter and then the other.
 It is easiest if you use a pipe as in this example::

-	cutadapt -g ^TTAAGGCC input.fastq | cutadapt -a TACGGACT - > output.fastq
+	cutadapt -g ^TTAAGGCC -g ^AAGCTTA input.fastq | cutadapt -a TACGGACT - > output.fastq

 Trimming poly-A tails